 How are you going to shop during this Ramadan?
-Is it better to order groceries online or go to the nearby store?
-These questions might have been a no-brainer for most of us until before the start of the COVID-19 pandemic in early 2020.
-However, due to the ongoing coronavirus pandemic globally, a large number of Muslims had to change their shopping habits.
+Is it better to order groceries online or go to a nearby store?
+Ramadan shopping is important for many of us.
+And, these questions might have been a no-brainer for most of us until before the start of the COVID-19 pandemic in early 2020.
+However, the rising online shopping trends during the past 3 years have impacted our Ramadan shopping too.
+A large number of Muslims had to change their shopping habits.
 Public health experts, as well as governments in most countries, have been insisting on people follow strict social distancing rules to stem the spread of COVID-19.

 How Are You Going To Shop During Ramadan?

-As a result of this global health crisis, many Muslims and non-Muslims in various countries, have been ordering groceries and other essentials online instead of visiting grocery stores.
+As a result of the recent global health crisis, many Muslims and non-Muslims in various countries, have been ordering groceries and other essentials online instead of visiting grocery stores.

 Global Muslim Buying Patterns During Ramadan